-The Lieberman laboratory studies cytotoxic T lymphocytes and their role in infection and tumor immunity.
-They study the molecular pathways used by killer lymphocytes and their cytotoxic granule proteases, called granzymes, and pore-forming proteins, perforin and granulysin, to induce programmed cell death.
-They have defined a caspase-independent programmed cell death pathway activated by granzyme A. Recent work has identified an unexpected role for granzymes and granulysin in protection against bacteria and parasites.
-They recently uncovered the molecular basis for inflammatory cell death (pyroptosis) triggered by invasive bacteria and other danger signals and found that it is due to membrane pore formation by an inflammatory caspase-cleaved protein, gasdermin D. This mechanism also directly kills the bacteria that trigger the inflammasome.
-Current work focuses on innate and adaptive immune responses to invasive pathogens, including bacteria, malaria and other parasites, and fungi, including the role of decidual NK cells in protection against infection in pregnancy.
+The Lieberman laboratory studies the innate and adaptive immune response to infection and cancer.
+They seek to understand how cytotoxic T lymphocytes and NK cells provide immune protection in some conditions and fail to function or cause immune pathology in others, focusing on understanding the molecular pathways killer cells deploy to kill both mammalian cells and microbes.
+They study the molecular pathways used by killer lymphocytes and their cytotoxic granule proteases, called granzymes, and pore-forming proteins, perforin and granulysin, that induce programmed cell death.
+Recent work has identified an unexpected role for granzymes and granulysin in protection against bacteria and parasites.
+Her lab was the first to describe CD8 T cell exhaustion in humans, which is the basis for current checkpoint blockade therapies for treating cancer.
+Her laboratory also identified the mechanism behind inflammatory death (pyroptosis) triggered by innate immune recognition of pathogens and danger signals and the role of pyroptosis in infection and cancer.
+They showed that pyroptosis is triggered by cleavage of a family of proteins called gasdermins, which then form cell membrane pores that disrupt cell membrane integrity.
+Recent work has identified important roles for pyroptosis in SARS-CoV-2, Yersinia, and Group A streptococcal infections.
+Current work focuses on innate and adaptive immune responses to invasive pathogens, including bacteria, malaria and other parasites, including the role of decidual NK cells in protection against infection in pregnancy.

 Warren Alpert Bldg., Rm.
 255